 All section references are to the Health and Safety Code unless otherwise stated.

-GENERAL INFORMATION, APPLICABILITY, AND OTHER REGULATORY REQUIREMENTS
+General Information, Applicability, and Other Regulatory Requirements

 This procedure is adopted pursuant to Section 41954 of the California Health and Safety Code (CH&SC) to improve compatibility with fill pipe dimensional requirements and to prevent excessive liquid gasoline spillage and hose permeation during refueling operations at gasoline dispensing facilities (GDF).
 This document describes the procedure for evaluating and certifying enhanced conventional (ECO) nozzles and low permeation conventional hoses for use exclusively at GDFs where Phase II vapor recovery systems are not required by CARB or district regulations and fueling vehicles equipped with onboard refueling vapor recovery (ORVR) systems.
 A CARB Executive Order certifying the ECO nozzle or low permeation conventional hose shall be issued by the Executive Officer only after all of the applicable certification requirements have been successfully completed.

 Applicability